-I know this must be a scary and confusing time for you and you want to make the right decision.
+I know this must be a scary and confusing time for you and you want to make the right decision without judgement.
 I believe that your decision is both brave and generous.
-Whether I am chosen or not, I am grateful that you are making this choice to make someone's dream come true.
+Whether I am chosen or not, I am grateful that you are making this choice that will make someone's dream come true.
 I think you must also have the questions: "Will they love my child the same if they have their own?" & "What are they going to say about me to the child later on?"
 I can honestly say that I don't think I could ever have bias against a child no matter what their DNA says....And every child needs to know they are loved from every direction.
 I would never paint their biological family in a bad light.
 It's not healthy for the child and it's not fair to you.
 I will continually tell them the love you have for them and that you care about them and who they become no matter how far way you may be.
 I strongly believe in this because I believe it to be true, and I know that every word you speak to a child plays a part in how they feel about themselves.

 I have always seen myself adopting even when I was a little girl.
 Now, I am a 38 year old single, woman diagnosed with Poly-cystic Ovarian Syndrome and may not even be able to have children.
 I always thought I would fall in love, get married and have children by this time in my life.
 But the right guy has still not came along and dating has proved to be more difficult as time goes on.
 I feel time to be a mother is slowly passing by and I know my life will never feel complete without a child in it.

 As I began this journey, I was overwhelmed by the amount of love and support by family and friends who were excited about my desire to grow a family.
 Reading over their reference letters (available to you if desired), gave me so much courage and encouragement to become an adoptive mother.